gyumin-lee68/gyumin-lee68.github.io/content/authors/admin/_index.md

 ## About Me

-Gyumin Lee is a graduate student in Statistics and Data Science at Yonsei University.
-His research interest lies in High-dimensional Inference including Robust Statistics, Distribution-free Inference, Kernel Methods, and Computational Statistics including AI-driven Statistical Inference, Deep Learning Theory, and Applications of Harmonic Analysis in Statistical Frameworks.
+I am a graduate student in Statistics and Data Science at Yonsei University.
+My research interest lies in High-dimensional Inference including Robust Statistics, Distribution-free Inference, and Kernel Methods.
+I am also interested in Deep Learning Theory and Harmonic Analysis and their applications within statistical frameworks to enhance inference methods.